-Gasconsult Limited has developed and patented a mid-scale Liquefied Natural Gas (LNG) liquefaction technology termed ZR-LNG (Zero Refrigerant LNG).
+Gasconsult Limited has developed and patented a mid-scale Liquefied Natural Gas (LNG) liquefaction technology termed ZR-LNG.
 The technology uses a dual methane expander configuration with a number of innovative features.
 Safety, simplicity and low power demand were key drivers in developing the process configuration.
-The resulting design provides high energy efficiency, low equipment count and a small footprint.